daykills/Web_design/README.md

 # web_design
-The following 20 projects will take esimated 300hours
+The following 20 projects will take estimated 300hours

 - Learn HTML by Building a Cat Photo App
 - Learn Basic CSS by Building a Cafe Menu